Boraginaceae

 Pruning

-Regularly deadhead spent flowers to encourage continuous blooming.
-Trim the stems during the growing season to maintain shape.
+Regularly remove spent flowers to encourage continuous blooming.
+Light pruning during the growing season helps maintain shape.

-Heliotrope is not frost-tolerant.
-Move it indoors during winter or protect it with insulation.
+As it is not frost-tolerant, bring it indoors or protect it during winter.
 Indoors, place it near a bright window.

 Conclusion